-- “EU Data Protection Law” means the (i) General Data Protection Regulation (Regulation 2016/679) (“GDPR”); (ii) the EU e-Privacy Directive (Directive 2002/58/EC), as amended (e-Privacy Law); (iii) any national data protection laws made under, pursuant to, replacing or succeeding (i) and (ii); (iv) any legislation replacing or updating any of the foregoing.
+1.6.
+“EU Data Protection Law” means the (i) EU General Data Protection Regulation (Regulation 2016/679) (“GDPR”); (ii) Regulation 2018/1725;(iii) the EU e-Privacy Directive (Directive 2002/58/EC), as amended (e-Privacy Law); (iv) any national data protection laws made under, pursuant to, replacing or succeeding (i) and (ii); and (iii) any legislation replacing or updating any of the foregoing.

 2. RELATIONSHIP OF THE PARTIES

 2.1.
 The parties acknowledge that the Customer is the Controller of the Customer Data and Wochit, in providing the Service is acting as a Processor on behalf of Customer.
 For the purpose of the CCPA (and to the extent applicable), the Customer is the Business, and Wochit is the Service Provider.